-Legacy systems not only hinder your search for available talent; your legacy systems might actually keep the talent away.
+Legacy asset management technology not only hinders your search for available talent, but it might actually keep the talent away.

-Remember the days when you had to install portfolio accounting software to a desktop computer, or do manual processes that are automated nowadays?
+Remember the days when you installed portfolio accounting software to a desktop computer, or did manual processes that you automate nowadays?

-There really isn’t a nostalgia because, well, what’s nostalgic about inefficient business processes?
-Besides, some advisory firms are still living in that world.
+There's no nostalgia for that because, well, what’s nostalgic about inefficiency?
+Not to mention, some asset managers are still living in that world.

-Holding on to legacy technology is not just an internal decision with internal consequences; the old systems could negatively affect RIAs’ ability to hire and retain talent.
+Holding on to legacy asset management technology is not just an internal decision with internal consequences; these old systems could harm your business.

 A Dell and Intel study found that 80% of millennials said workplace tech would have an influence when deciding to take a job.

-For advisories that don't make the changes, what does that say to job candidates about the company's future?
+For asset management firms that don't make changes, what does that say to job candidates about the company's future?

-Even if the firm has no intentions to put itself at a disadvantage or shut down, job-seekers' perceptions will tell them otherwise, and those perceptions can be damaging.
+Even if the firm has no intentions to shut down or harm itself, job-seekers' perceptions will convince them otherwise.

 According to LinkedIn's 2018 Workforce Learning Report, 94% of employees would stay at a company longer if it invested more in their career.

-But it’s a two-way street: job-seekers will have little use for firms that don’t help them, and current employees who have a chance to move on will.
+If things don't change, job-seekers will have little use for firms that won't help them, and current employees who have a chance to move on will.

-Legacy systems have pros and cons, but as time goes on and the technology gets older, fewer and fewer people will invest their time, energy, and resources into learning old systems, rendering the number of desired applicants with expertise on a given software or application fewer and fewer.
+Legacy systems have pros and cons, but as the technology gets older, fewer and fewer people will invest their time, energy, and resources into learning old systems, rendering the number of desired applicants with expertise on a given software or application fewer and fewer.

 In turn, job candidates may shy away from an advisory firm that uses older and inefficient technology, and joining the organization may be perceived as negative to one's skills and career development.